Zeno Payne Metcalf

-Zeno Payne Metcalf (1885, Lakeville, Ohio – 1956, Raleigh, North Carolina) was an American entomologist specialising in Auchenorrhyncha.
+Zeno Payne Metcalf (1 May 1885, Lakeville, Ohio – 5 January 1956, Raleigh, North Carolina) was an American entomologist specialising in Auchenorrhyncha.

 Education

 Metcalf, born in Lakeville, Ohio, was educated at Ohio State University.
-He received his A.B. degree in 1907.
-He attended Harvard University and was awarded the degree of D.Sc. in 1925.
+He received his A.B. degree in 1908.
+He was an instructor at Michigan State College (1907-1908).
+He attended Harvard University and was awarded the degree of D.Sc. in 1924.

 Career

 In 1908 he went to North Carolina to work as assistant entomologist for the North Carolina Department of Agriculture.
 He joined the faculty of North Carolina State College (now North Carolina State University) in 1912 as head of the Department of Zoology and Entomology, a position he held until 1950.
 From 1923 until 1944 he served as director of instruction for the School of Agriculture and Life Sciences; from 1940 until 1943 was director of graduate studies at North Carolina State College; and from 1943 to 1950 was associate dean of the Graduate School of the Consolidated University of North Carolina.
 Metcalf retired from administrative duties in 1950 but continued to work as a research professor of entomology from 1950 until his death in 1956.
 Metcalf Residence Hall, the tallest residential building at North Carolina State University, was named in his honor.

 Metcalf was elected in 1934 a fellow of the Entomological Society of America.